You are here

 Fee for Chairman: £501.52 a day (£519.70 in London)

 Locations: Southern, London, Midlands, Eastern and Northern regions

-The JAC has been asked to identity 19 Fee-paid Valuer Members and 9 Fee-paid Valuer Chairmen of the First-tier Tribunal, Residential Property Tribunal.
+The JAC has been asked to identity 19 Fee-paid Valuer Chairmen and Fee-paid Valuer Members of the First-tier Tribunal (Property Chamber) Residential Property.

 Residential Property Tribunal